spring-guides/gs-accessing-data-neo4j/README.ftl.md

 One piece that's missing is the graph database service bean.
 In this case, you are using the `EmbeddedGraphDatabase`, which creates and reuses a file-based data store at **accessingdataneo4j.db**.

-> **Note:** For production solutions, you would probably replace this with an alternative to connect to a running Neo4j server.
+> **Note:** In a production environment, you would probably connect to a standalone, running Neo4j server instead.

 You autowire an instance of `PersonRepository` that you defined earlier.
 Spring Data Neo4j will dynamically create a concrete class that implements that interface and will plug in the needed query code to meet the interface's obligations.